MooersLab/writing-log-md/writingLogTemplateVer3.md

 The discussion section should contain new points of discussion.
 If you are writing a series of papers about a topic, it is all too easy to recycle old discussion points.
-Before making the transfer mentioned above, we will check the proposed discussion points against those we have published to avoid repeating ourselves and remind ourselves to review our new results against our prior discussion points.
-You can check this list against the discussion section of your current manuscript to ensure that you are raising new points or updating prior points while appropriately citing yourself.
+Before we make the transfer mentioned above, we will check the proposed discussion points against those we have published to avoid repeating ourselves and remind ourselves to review our new results against our prior discussion points.
+You can check this list against the discussion section of your current manuscript to ensure you are raising new points or updating prior points while appropriately citing yourself.
 The new results may require that we update our published discussion points.